 A failure to meet deficit reduction targets under the Budget Control Act of 2011 (BCA) triggered mandatory spending cuts (sequestration) beginning March 1, 2013.
 These cuts were to continue through the end of fiscal year (FY) 2021.
-Tax credit payments to individuals are exempt from sequestration, but the White House Office of Management and Budget decided in 2012 that credit payments to other entities—including BAB credit payments to BAB issuers—were not.5 This interpretation contradicted earlier statements by the Treasury Department6 and congressional intent.7 As a result, through 2019, BAB credit payments will have been cut by $1.8 billion.
-Additionally, Congress has repeatedly extended the period for sequestration beyond its originally intended FY 2021, most recently in the Bipartisan Budget Act of 2019.
-As a result, APPA now estimates that BABs payments will be cut by another roughly $1.9 billion before sequestration ends in 2029.8
+Tax credit payments to individuals are exempt from sequestration, but the White House Office of Management and Budget decided in 2012 that credit payments to other entities—including BAB credit payments to BAB issuers—were not.6 This interpretation contradicted earlier statements by the Treasury Department7 and congressional intent.8 As a result, through 2020, BAB credit payments will have been cut by $2 billion.
+Additionally, Congress has repeatedly extended the period for sequestration beyond its originally intended FY 2021, most recently in the Coronavirus Aid, Relief, and Economic Security Act of 2020 (CARES Act).
+As a result, APPA now estimates that BABs payments will be cut by another roughly $1.7 billion before sequestration ends in 2030.9

 In addition, BAB credit payments could face still deeper cuts under the Statutory Pay-as-You-Go Act of 2010 (PAYGO).
 Under PAYGO, any increase in the deficit triggered by a new tax or entitlement spending law triggers across-the-board spending cuts to eliminate the deficit increase.
 These cuts are automatic unless PAYGO is waived in the new tax or entitlement spending law or waived in a subsequent law.
 For example, enactment of the Tax Cuts and Jobs Act of 2017 (TCJA) will increase the federal deficit by an estimated $1.5 trillion through 2027 and would have triggered PAYGO sequestration cuts of $1.5 trillion over the same period.
-Congress acted later to prevent sequestration from being triggered by TCJA, but BABs may not be so lucky in the future.
+Congress acted later to prevent sequestration from being triggered by TCJA, but there is no guarantee Congress will do so under similar circumstances in the future.

 American Public Power Association Position

-Congress should act to prevent further BAB credit payment cuts, including continued cuts due to Congress’s inability to reach a budget deal in 2012 and potential cuts whenever Congress fails to meet “Pay-as-You-Go” obligations when enacting future legislation.
-At the very least, Congress should stop extending the duration of sequestration as it did yet again in the Bipartisan Budget Act of 2019.
+Reinstating the ability to issue taxable direct payment bonds would attract new investors, including pension plans and offshore investors, that do not benefit from the tax-exemption of a traditional tax-exempt municipal bond.
+And exempting payments for these payments from sequestration will allow states, localities, and public power utilities to issue these new infrastructure bonds with confidence.
+Congress should also act to prevent further BAB credit payment cuts.
+That includes both continued cuts due to Congress’s inability to reach a budget deal in 2012 and potential cuts whenever Congress fails to meet “Pay-as-You-Go” obligations when enacting future legislation.
+At the very least, Congress should stop extending the duration of sequestration as it did yet again in the CARES Act.